1. Home/

 • Anomaly detection to identify process deviations

-• Predictive process monitoring to forecast process runtimes and outcomes
+• Predictive process monitoring to forecast process durations and outcomes

 • Root cause analysis for process inefficiencies